Scotiabank Savings Accounts

 Scotiabank has plenty of branches across Canada for those who prefer in-person banking.
 If that’s not for you, Scotiabank also has a great online banking platform.

 If you are looking to make a low-risk investment or simply want to start saving, opening a savings account with Scotiabank may be a good place to start.
 In this article, we will go over the five savings accounts that Scotiabank has to offer.
 No matter what your saving needs are, Scotiabank has something for you!
 Let’s dive into the Scotiabank accounts.

 MomentumPLUS Savings Account

 The first Scotiabank savings account we’re going to discuss is the Momentum PLUS savings account.
-It is possible to earn an interest rate of up to 0.75%, but the regular interest rate is 0.05%.
 Although the regular interest rate is not the highest saving account interest, the Momentum PLUS savings account has many benefits.

 There is no minimum balance required and no fees to maintain the account.
 Self-service transfers are free and unlimited.
 Scotia international money transfers are also free and unlimited with the Scotiabank Momentum PLUS savings account.

 Savings Accelerator Account

 The Scotiabank Savings Accelerator account is another great option.
 There is one main difference between the Scotiabank savings Accelerator account and the Momentum PLUS account.
 This account is available in tax-free savings accounts as well as other registered plans.

 The interest rate is also higher with the Scotiabank Savings Accelerator account.